What do I do in case of an emergency?

 Students seeking counseling services must schedule their own appointments.

-How do I receive medication?
+How do students seek medication?

 All client contacts and information obtained in the course of treatment is confidential.
-No information will be released without the written authorization from the client, except in the rare cases of imminent danger or as required by law when there is a suspicion of child abuse, elder abuse or a court order.
+No information will be released without prior written authorization from the client, except in the rare cases of imminent danger or as required by law when there is a suspicion of child abuse, elder abuse or a court order.
 While information is not released outside of the Counseling Center without written permission, staff may consult with each other in order to improve the quality of services.

 Is group therapy offered?

-Yes, group is often the preferred mode of counseling with students because it allows them to share similar concerns and feel supported by others in a safe environment and at the same time learn effective communication and enhance interpersonal relationships.
+Yes, group is often the preferred mode of counseling with students because it allows them to share similar concerns and feel supported by others in a safe environment and at the same time learn effective communication and enhance interpersonal relationships. [group therapy]

-What are the special interests and qualifications of the staff?
+What are the qualifications of the staff?